 There are clearly multiple different ways you can use content curation.
 There are several best practices that you should always keep in mind that aren’t so flexible.
 These include:

 - Never “curate” images that you don’t have the rights to.
 Copyrighting is a big concern, and people can (and will) go after you if you’re using their images without permission.

 - Add your original take through summary or opinion.
 Don’t just copy their metadata or opening paragraph; share your take and put it into your own words.
-Otherwise there’s no point to reading what you have to say, which is the last thing you want readers to think.
+Otherwise, there’s no point in reading what you have to say, which is the last thing you want readers to think.

 - Start with content that’s high value to begin with.
 If users aren’t interested in the content on their own, they definitely aren’t interested just because you’re sharing it.

 - Save content regularly to make ongoing curation a little easier.
 If you have a weekly post, newsletter, or just need more fodder for your social feed, make it a habit to save content regularly throughout the week instead of going on a last-minute content-hunting spree right before it’s time to publish.
 This will help you actually find the best stuff out there and keep you from missing anything.
 Tools like Instapaper can make this easier.

 Content curation has a lot of benefits.
 It’s also a flexible concept that can be adapted to a large number of strategies.
 Each of these 7 sites utilized curation in different ways, giving us more inspiration for a strategy that will work best for us.
 What you choose will likely depend on your business, your goals, and your audience.
 As long as you’re adding value to the conversation in some way, you should be just fine.

 Let me know in the comment what other great content curation examples have inspired you!